jxjo/PlanformCreator2/README_AirfoilEditor.md

 ## Basic concepts

-The `AirfoilEditor` implements different "strategies" to analyse and modify the geometry of a coordinate based airfoil definition coming from the airfoils '.dat' file.
+The `AirfoilEditor` implements different "strategies" to represent the geometry of an airfoil:

-- 'Linear interpolation' - intermediate points between two coordinate points are evaluated with a simple linear interpolation.
-This is used for fast preview and basic operations
+- 'Linear interpolation' -  Based on the point coordinates coming from the airfoils '.dat' file, intermediate points are evaluated with a simple linear interpolation.
+This is used for fast preview and basic operations.
-- 'Cubic spline interpolation' - a cubic spline is built based on the airfoils coordinate points.
-This allows to evlauate intermediate points with high precision
+- 'Cubic spline interpolation' - A cubic spline is built based on the point coordinates coming from the airfoils '.dat' file.
+The spline allows to evlauate intermediate points with high precision nelder mead
-- 'Bezier curve approximation' - an existing airfoil is approximated with two Bezier curves for upper and lower side.
+- 'Bezier curve' - An airfoil is represented by two Bezier curves for upper and lower side of the airfoil.
+A nelder mead optimization allows to approximate the Bezier curves to an existing airfoil.
+- 'Hicks Henne' - Hicks Henne bump functions are applied to a "seed airfoil" to achieve a new shape (in development for Xoptfoil2)

 The spline interpolation is used to find the position of the 'real' leading edge, which may differ from the leading edge of the coordinates (which is the point with the smallest x-value).
 When 'normalizing' the airfoil, the 'real' leading edge is taken in an iteration to rotate, stretch and move the airfoil to become 0,0 - 1,0 normalized.